If you’re managing your WordPress website, here’s our best practices for success.

-Earlier this year, the fantastic resource WPMU published “Best Practices for Managing Your WordPress Website: The Ultimate Guide,” one of the best and most comprehensive articles we’ve seen on keeping your WordPress website up-to-date, relevant, and secure.
+Earlier this year, the fantastic resource WPMU published “Best Practices for Managing Your WordPress Website: The Ultimate Guide“.
+It’s one of the best and most comprehensive articles we’ve seen on keeping your WordPress website up-to-date, relevant, and secure.
 Here are the highlights, but keep the link around for more comprehensive information whenever you need it.

-Managing Your Site Content
+Your Site Content

-- Publish regularly: It’s easy to lose enthusiasm as time goes on, but if you want people and search engines to keep visiting your site, you need to keep your content fresh and current.
+- Publish regularly: It’s easy to lose enthusiasm as time goes on.
+But if you want people and search engines to keep visiting your site, you need to keep your content fresh and current.
 Having a blog is the best way to do this, and it’s a feature that’s already built-in if you want to enable it on your current WordPress site.

 - Sharing content: Subscriptions, RSS feeds, and social media sharing plugins are all great ways to push your content out so that people know about it.

-Managing Your Site’s Code
+Your Site’s Code

 Nobody will see it, but your website’s code determines how your site looks and functions.
 Make sure your code is up-to-date and free of spammy links, security risks, and conflicts by updating your WordPress core, plugins, and theme frameworks regularly.
 Nearly every WordPress hack is a result of outdated software or sloppy logins (easy-to-guess usernames and passwords).
 Keeping your code updated will let you easily apply new security patches and optimizations so that your site is safe and speedy.

-Managing Your Site’s Performance
+Managing Your WordPress Website’s Performance

-A slow site will drive users away; a high performing site will generate significant traffic and attract more visitors over time.
+A slow site will drive users away.
+A high performing site will generate significant traffic and attract more visitors over time.

 - Take measures to decrease your site’s bounce rate.

-- Use WordPress-specific tools to help with Search Engine Optimization (SEO), but focus equally on Conversion Rate Optimization (CRO—making it easy for site users to do what you want them to).
+- Use WordPress-specific tools to help with Search Engine Optimization (SEO).
+But focus equally on Conversion Rate Optimization (CRO—making it easy for site users to do what you want them to).

 - Focus less on cross-platform optimization (the most recent versions of major browsers have taken care of this already…and if your users are on old versions they should be encourage to update if for no other reason than to keep their local computers virus-free).